12 Different Types of Malaysian Laksa to Eat in Malaysia

 The noodles are rolled up like a Chinese Dim Sum Steamed Rice Rolls and cut to bite-size pieces.

-The mild, tasty, and creamy Kuah Putih (white gravy) is made with mackerel, coconut milk, tamarind, lemongrass, small onions, and slices of dried asam.
+The mild, tasty, and creamy Kuah Putih (white gravy) is made with mackerel, coconut milk, tamarind, lemongrass, small onions, and dried slices asam.

 Laksam is served topped with a salad of local herbs and shredded vegetables.